sumbach/modern-cljs/doc/tutorial-16.md

                               ["phantomjs" :runner "test/js/testable.js"]}
               ...
               ...
   )
 ```

 The value of `:test-commands` is a map in which each key is a name
-(.e.g `"phantomjs-whitespace"`), and each value is a vector of three
+(e.g., `"phantomjs-whitespace"`), and each value is a vector of three
 elements: the name of the `phantomjs` command, the `:runner` keyword
 and the pathname of the JS file to be loaded in the headless browser
-(e.g. `"test/js/testable_dbg.js"`).
+(e.g., `"test/js/testable_dbg.js"`).

 In the `modern-cljs` project we already defined three CLJS `:builds`,
-one for each optimization option of the GCLS compiler
+one for each GCLS compiler optimization level
-(i.e. `whitespace`, `simple` and `advanced`).
+(i.e., `whitespace`, `simple` and `advanced`).

-Each build emits a corresponding JS file (i.e. `modern_dbg.js`,
+Each build emits a corresponding JS file (i.e., `modern_dbg.js`,
 `modern_pre.js` and `modern.js`).
 So, we need to end up with three
 test commands to be inserted in the map, one for each emitted JS file.

-But we don't want to add the emitted unit test JS code to the above
+But we don't want to emit unit test JS code to the
-CLJS builds.
+CLJS builds above.
 We just want to be able to run our unit tests without
-interfere with the above builds that have been already linked in the
+interfering with the above builds that have already been linked in the
 HTML pages.

 For this reason we need to create three new CLJS `:builds`, one for
-each Google Closure Compiler optimization.
+each Google Closure Compiler optimization level.

 ### Instructing lein-cljsbuild about CLJS test directory

 In the `:builds` section of the `:cljsbuild` task you can verify that
 the emitted `modern_dbg.js` and `modern_pre.js` JS files are generated
-by looking for the CLJS code saved in the `src/cljs` and in the
+by looking for CLJS code saved in the `src/cljs` and
 `src/brepl` directories.
 The `modern.js` JS file, instead, is emitted
-by considering the CLJS files from the `src/cljs` directory only.
+by considering CLJS files from the `src/cljs` directory only.

 In the [previous tutorial][1] we already arranged the `test` directory
 to host the `cljs` unit test code by creating the `test/cljs`
 directory.

 We now have to add this directory to the `:source-paths` option in all
-the three new CLJS builds we're going to configure for emitting the
+the three new CLJS builds we're going to configure for emitting our
-corresponding JS code.
+testing code.

-Here is the code snippet you have to add to your `profile.clj` file in
+Here is the code snippet you have to add to your `profile.clj` file,
-both to the the `:builds` section of the `:cljsbuild` option
+both to the `:builds` section of the `:cljsbuild` option
 configuration and to the Leiningen `:test-paths` (cf. ATTENTION NOTE
 in [Tutorial 1 - The Basics][22]).